SujalBochkar/sugarcane-production/README.md

   - **Univariate Analysis**: View country and continent data, top producers, and feature distributions.
   - **Bivariate Analysis**: Visualize relationships between variables such as land area and production.
   - **Continent Analysis**: Explore production and its distribution across continents.

+## Features

+- **Univariate Analysis**:
+  - View sugarcane production data across countries.
+  - See the number of countries producing sugarcane by continent.
+  - Explore the top 10 countries by production and the distribution of production features.

+- **Bivariate Analysis**:
+  - Visualize the relationship between land area and production.
+  - Visualize the relationship between yield per hectare and production.

+- **Continent Analysis**:
+  - Explore sugarcane production summarized by continent.
+  - Analyze the effect of the number of producing countries on overall production.
+  - View continent-wise production distribution with visualizations.

 ## Data Cleaning